GianPolizzi/GianPolizzi/README.md

 ![mac_blue_lights](https://github.com/user-attachments/assets/9e7144c0-c01e-40ba-b486-cf5f77d19915)

-# Ciao e benvenuto! 👋
+# Welcome to my GitHub Profile! 👋

-Sono laureato in Ingegneria Informatica ed attualmente lavoro come consulente IT!
-Sono nato a Catania 🇮🇹  ed amo molto viaggiare, sia per svago che per lavoro, anche se al momento preferisco lo smartworking.
-Il mio interesse lavorativo è focalizzato sul Software Project Management e sulla programmazione Backend e Frontend dimostrando una forte predisposizione per l'insegnamento ed il coaching.
+I was born in Catania 🇮🇹 and I like travel.
+I have a degree in Software Engineering and currently work as an IT consultant.
+My professional interests are Software Project Management and Solution Architecture, oriented to Backend development, demonstrating a strong predisposition for teaching and coaching.

 ## Digital Skills

 ### Backend
+- Java
-- Java;
+- SQL
-- Spring (Core, Beans, Data, Boot)
+- Spring Framework
+- Quarkus Framework
 - Hibernate

 ### Frontend